 On October 26, 2015, TWC issued WD Letter 25-15, titled "Applying Priority of Service and Identifying and Documenting Eligible Veterans and Transitioning Service Members," which provided information on applying priority of service for eligible veterans.
-This WD Letter provides clarifying information.

-Additionally, certain state- or federally funded initiatives or projects require veterans and transitioning service members to provide documentation of their military service and discharge type.
+On January 22, 2021, TWC issued WD Letter 01-21, titled "Applying Priority of Service and Identifying and Documenting Eligible Veterans and Transitioning Service Members," which included guidance for certain state- or federally-funded initiatives or projects that require veterans and transitioning service members to provide documentation of their military service and discharge type.